 Not wanting to answer too quickly (and trying to decide in my mind if I really did), I answered, “Yes, I do.”
 And I meant it will all my heart.
 So I sat and waited, hoping that she would say the thing that finally helped me cross this mountain to where I would no longer struggle.

 “Then you need to stop taking it back,” she said.
 She was met with a slightly puzzled and disappointed look.
 She proceeded, “You need to take it to Jesus and leave it there.”

 That last line sounded a little too familiar, a little too “christian,” so the immature part of me wanted to roll my eyes a little bit.
 Yeah, yeah.
 I know.
 I have to leave it at the foot of the cross.
 I thought.
 It was a clam shell I had heard and been offered countless times but never was able to open and see what was hidden deep within.

 I knew that the woman sitting in front of me has the Holy Spirit living in her and I knew God was trying to get a message through, so I exercised self-control and instead of writing the whole interaction off as “christianese,” I asked a question to clarify.

 “What do you mean?”
 I asked.

 She went on to explain that she believed I trusted God, but that I kept taking my desire back from him.
-Huh?
+My thoughts: Huh?
 I have?
 How?